 Other Ways to Offer Condolences

-The sadness of losing the pet will be there, regardless of what you do.
-However, there are some things you can do that might help the grieving process.
+The sadness of the pet loss will be there, regardless of what you say or do.
+However, there are some thoughtful gestures that can help a person through the grieving process.
+They include:

 - Send flowers.